 • If you have a technical background and don’t want to go into policy, then you should consider switching careers.
 This issue is going to be really urgent for the next couple years, and we need good people to try and make things go well.

-• Policy work to buy us time / eliminate racing.
+• Communication + Policy work to buy us time / eliminate racing.

 • As discussed here, solving alignment on a time crunch with race dynamics seems extremely risky.